THE ROLE OF THE MNA RETIREMENT COMMITTEE

 Continue your involvement with MNA as a Lifetime Member or an Associate Member.

 - Contact the Retirement Committee.
-Email Becky Baldwin, RN, Chair, MNA Retirement Committee.
+Email Amanda Sabol, Executive Assistant, MNA

 - Present information at nursing schools